huggingface/blog/starchat-alpha.md

 Although this works fine for training, it isn’t ideal for inference because the model will naturally generate unwanted turns until it produces an `<EOS>` token, and some post-processing or additional logic is typically required to prevent this.

-A more appealing approach is to use a structured format like [ChatML](https://github.com/openai/openai-python/blob/main/chatml.md), which wraps each turn with a set of *special tokens* that indicate the role of the query or response.
+A more appealing approach is to use a structured format like [ChatML](https://github.com/openai/openai-python/blob/main/chatml.md), which wraps each turn with a set of *special tokens* that indicates the role of the query or response.

 In this format, we have the following special tokens:

 - `<|system|>`: indicates which part of the dialogue contains the system message to condition the character of the assistant.
 - `<|user|>`: indicates the message comes from the human user
-- `<|assistant|>`: indicates the messages comes from the AI assistant
+- `<|assistant|>`: indicates the messages come from the AI assistant
 - `<|end|>`: indicates the end of a turn or system message

 Let’s write a function that wraps our running example with these tokens to see what it looks like: